sandstranger/com.mobilerpgpack.phone/README.md

 This perfect dark port also supported legacy ARMV7 devices without any issues.

+## ArxLibertatis

+This port is using gamepads code implementation from ArxLibertatis nintendo switch port - https://github.com/fgsfdsfgs/ArxLibertatis

+All credits for gamepads implementation in ArxLibertatis android port to fgsfdsfgs - https://github.com/fgsfdsfgs

 ## Keyboard and Mouse Support
 This Android ports support keyboard and mouse